-Liberty first approached SRK in June 2006 to commission a NI43-101compliant resource estimate for the Redstone Property.
-To initiate the project, a site visit was made by SRK on 17 August 2006 to evaluate the issues that would impact on the generation of a NI43-101 compliant resource.
+Liberty first approached SRK in June 2006 to commission a resource estimate for the Redstone Property.
+To initiate the project, a site visit was made by SRK on 17 August 2006 to determine the work program.

 Following the site visit, a technical memo was drafted by SRK highlighting recommended best practice procedures and on data required to enable resource estimate for the Redstone Mine.
 Of concern was the fact that the ownership of the Redstone project had changed several times since 1987 and that this had contributed to a fragmented data source with sometimes unvalidated integrity.
 Measures were suggested to remedy the situation and best practice procedures were implemented by Redstone staff.